Efficient Wideband DoA Estimation with a Robust Iterative Method for Uniform Circular Arrays: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} wireless communication systems, multiple-input multiple-output (MIMO) has been widely used for improving the spectral efficiency and the communication reliability.
-Various techniques have been applied in MIMO systems, where direction-of-arrival (DoA) estimation is an important

-one that estimates the DoAs of signal sources.
-This technique acts as the foundation of precoding and beamforming \cite{ref1,ref2,ref3}, which effectively eliminate the interference and noise, and increase the data rate \cite{ref4} of communication systems.

-Among different types of antenna arrays, the uniform circular array (UCA) is popular in MIMO systems since its beam shape does not change with the azimuth directions \cite{ref5}, which can improve the reliability of precoding and beamforming under different azimuths.
-Such benefit attracts many scholars to investigate the DoA estimation in UCA-based MIMO systems, and the effective methods such as the maximum-likelihood (ML) method \cite{ref6}, the multiple signal classification (MUSIC) algorithm \cite{ref7}, estimating signal parameters via rotational invariance techniques (ESPRIT) \cite{ref8} and some deep-learning-based methods \cite{ref9,ref10,ref11} are developed for estimating DoAs with UCA.
-These methods achieve different trade-offs between performance and complexity, thereby satisfying the demands of various scenarios.
+As an important part of the channel estimation in multi-antenna wireless communication systems, direction-of-arrival (DoA) estimation has been widely studied.
+Among different types of antenna arrays, the uniform circular array (UCA) is popular due to its capability of estimating two-dimensional (2D) DoA with unambiguous azimuth \cite{ref2}.
+Such benefit attracts many scholars to investigate the DoA estimation with UCAs, and the effective methods, e.g., the maximum-likelihood (ML) method \cite{ref3}, the multiple signal classification (MUSIC) algorithm \cite{ref4}, the estimation of signal parameters via rotational invariance techniques \cite{ref5} and some deep-learning-based methods \cite{ref6,ref7,ref8} are developed for estimating DoAs with a UCA.
+These methods achieve different trade-offs between DoA estimation performance and computational complexity, thereby satisfying the demands of various scenarios.

-MUSIC algorithm is the most popular one among these methods due to its excellent performance and reasonable complexity \cite{ref12,ref13,ref14}.
-It utilizes eigenvalue decomposition (EVD) of the signal covariance matrix to construct the signal-subspace and the noise-subspace.
+MUSIC algorithm is the most popular one among these methods due to its excellent performance and reasonable complexity \cite{ref9,ref10,ref11}.
+It utilizes the eigenvalue decomposition (EVD) of the signal covariance matrix to construct the signal-subspace and the noise-subspace.
 Then, the DoAs of multiple signals are obtained through peak-searching in a spatial spectrum formed by the orthogonality of the two subspaces.
-Furthermore, when there are enough snapshots and the arriving signals are uncorrelated, the performance of MUSIC algorithm is close to that of ML method \cite{ref12} which has perfect performance but suffers from heavy complexity burden.
+Furthermore, when the arriving signals are uncorrelated and sampled with enough snapshots, the performance of MUSIC algorithm is close to that of ML method \cite{ref9} which has perfect performance but suffers from heavy complexity burden.